Matthew Derr: Early and personal life

+Career

-Under Derr's leadership, Sterling, which is among the smallest liberal arts colleges in the United States, has experienced a period of rapid growth in student enrollment and philanthropic support, through the largest successful fundraising campaign in institutional history.
+Under Derr's leadership, Sterling, which is among the smallest liberal arts colleges in the United States, experienced a period of rapid growth in student enrollment and philanthropic support, through the largest successful fundraising campaign in institutional history.
 Sterling expanded its emphasis on global field studies in 2016 with support from the Endeavor Foundation and launched the Rian Fried Center for Sustainable Agriculture & Food Systems, including, in 2015, a continuing education program named the School of the New American Farmstead.